Exam 1 is worth 12.5% of your overall grade.

-- No discussion of exam questions or material while the exam is open in Ed, Slack, or any other medium (to include the study material linked on this page).
+- No discussion of exam questions or material while the exam is open in Piazza, Slack or any other medium (to include the study material linked in this page).

 Any material in the lecture videos or in the non-optional items listed under Readings/Videos from Week 1 to Week 5 are eligible for inclusion on the exams

 - Lecture 01-03